Ada-Developers-Academy/core-unit-1/representing-data/representing-data-in-lists-and-dictionaries.md

 ## Recognizing Dictionaries When Reading Problem Statements

-To practice representing data as lists, we will...
+To practice representing data as dictionaries, we will...

-1. Consider the strengths of lists
+1. Consider the strengths of dictionaries
 1. Read an example problem statement
 1. Write our own observations
 1. Make conclusions